emilyfeder/canjs-tutorial-with-express/Readme.md

 ###Installation and Usage
 - First, git clone this repository.
-- Install MariaDB as shown below.
+- Install MariaDB as shown below (for a mac).
 If you want to use a different db, you'll still have to figure out how to get the process started and the connection options required for third-party apps.
 You'll also have to install the node database adapter, which will allow sequelize to talk to your database.
 For example to use mariadb, I installed mariasql.
 - Rename config/config_sanitized.js to config/config.js and set the options to use your new database connection.
 - Run the migrations to initialize the database schema

-###Installing MariaDB
+###Installing MariaDB on a Mac

 I used macports to do this.
 I just wanted to repeat my steps for future reference: